 North American hognose snakes are a non-medically significant venomous genus of fossorial colubrid snakes native to southern Canada, northern Mexico, and most of the United States.
-They are best known for their hog-like noses, which are an evolutionary adaptation that helps them dig tunnels and unearth prey.
+There are actually 3 recognized genera of “hognose” snakes:

-Depending on gender and species, hognose snakes can grow between 14-46” long, with females generally much larger than males.
-They generally live about 10-15 years in captivity, although there is at least one known case of an 18-year-old hognose.
+Depending on the gender and species, hognoses can be anywhere between 14”-46” (36-117cm) long, with females tending to be much larger than the males.
+Hognose snakes live between 10-15 years in captivity, although there is at least one known case of an 18-year-old hognose.

 - plug-in lamp dimmer